 The Spanish chair is one of Mogensen’s most famous designs.
 The solid oak wood and saddle leather chair is the epitome of sophisticated.
 Inspired by Medieval Spanish construction, the organic, natural beauty of the chair was designed to emulate the sleek elegance of the modern movement that was taking the world by storm at the time.
+A nice piece to add to your mid century modern dining room.
 Even to this day, the chair remains an excellent accent piece.

 Kaj Gottlob was somewhat of an anomaly in the Danish design world as he started off as a royal building inspector and a professor who taught at the Royal Danish Academy of Fine Arts.
 His interest in classical design and the arts and crafts movement was quite apparent in the furniture that he eventually designed.
 In fact, he worked extensively with A. J. Iverson on various furniture pieces over the years.
 He also tried his hand at designing buildings and was quite a jack of all trades.

 The Klismos Chair (1922) is one of Kaj Gottlob’s most famous works.
 Originally designed in ash wood, the curved, avant-garde physique of this chair has a very vintage classical aesthetic.
 It leans heavily on the midcentury modern scale and is sleeker than what you can find in the archives of history.